bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 ##### ERC-20 Token Browser
 * https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/

+I built a simple tool to inspect and interact with ERC-20 token contracts.
+The main source code file is [docs/index.html](docs/index.html).
+View the developer pane when running this tool to see the simple interactions required between your web browser and the blockchain.

-Main source code file in [docs/index.html](docs/index.html).
-Can be installed locally by running e.g. [anywhere](https://www.npmjs.com/package/anywhere?activeTab=readme) in the [docs/](docs/) folder on your local machine
+This tool can also be run locally by executing e.g. [anywhere](https://www.npmjs.com/package/anywhere?activeTab=readme) in the [docs/](docs/) folder of this GitHub repository downloaded onto your local machine

 ##### Requirements
 * Web browser, with the MetaMask https://metamask.io/, or Rabby https://rabby.io/ browser plug-in